• Skip to primary navigation

 Yes, chickens can eat cantaloupe!
 Chickens can eat the entire thing, rind, flesh, seeds.
 And cantaloupe are chock full of healthy vitamins, minerals and antioxidants.
 Just don't overfeed them because the sugar content can cause blood sugar issues.

-They can eat all kinds of melons.
-They especially love melons as a nice cool down snack in the summer; so try freezing cantaloupe or watermelon and give them something to pack at all day long.
+Chickens can eat watermelon and all kinds of other melons.
+They especially love melons as a nice cool down snack in the summer; so try freezing cantaloupe or freezing watermelon and give them something to pack at all day long.

 Is cantaloup healthy for chickens?

 Cantaloupe can be very healthy when fed in moderation.
-One of the problems with feeding any kind of fruit in excess, whether melons, strawberries, bananas, cherries, etc, is there is typically a high level of sucrose that can lead to hypoglycemia.
+One of the problems with feeding chickens strawberries, feeding chickens bananas, feeding chickens cherries or any other kind of fruit in excess is that they typically have a high level of sucrose that can lead to hypoglycemia.

 Chickens and hypoglycemia